• Home

 Zon-Zo-Li’n Raspberry Fudge

 Zon-Zo-Li’n (the Dwellers of Upland Forest) reflects the Hominy District.
 Many Native American tribes used berries of various types to make pemmican.
 Blackberries, and wild grapes are among the other fruits gathered.
 One favorite dish is the use of wild grapes to make grape dumplings.
+We used raspberries to make a beautiful, full-fruited fudge.

 Pah-Sue-Li’n Peanut Butter Fudge

-Pah-Sue-Li'n (the Dwellers upon the Hilltop) Grayhorse.
+Pah-Sue-Li'n (the Dwellers upon the Hilltop) is the Osage name for the Grayhorse district.
 The need for oil during World War II encouraged the expansion of peanut production.
-Additionally, the Osage passed a resolution that created the Naval Reserve.
-The reserve was a 5,120-acre tract of oil-rich land in Osage County, between Hominy and Fairfax, which the United States Navy could use for emergency wartime oil production.
+In response, the Osage passed a resolution to create the Naval Reserve, a 5,120-acre tract of oil-rich land in Osage County which the United States Navy could use for emergency wartime oil production.
+We honor the legacy of the war effort with the strategic addition of peanut butter to chocolate.

 Wa-Xa-Ko-Li’n Chocolate Caramel Fudge

 Wa-Xa-Ko-Li’n (the Dwellers of the Thorny Thicket) is the name of the Pawhuska District.
 Caramel was introduced by European settlers around 1650.
 The use of wild honey and the caramelization process imparts a rich, deep flavor, as well as a golden-brown hue.
 Osage first had contact with Europeans after the Louisiana Purchase of 1803.
 Our fudge blends these two distinct flavors into a delicious, melt-in-your-mouth fudge, reminiscent of the blending of the two cultures.
-1 lb.

 Dark Chocolate Caramel Fudge with Sea Salt

 This is another variation in the use of chocolate and caramel, but with the addition of sea salt.
 Salt has played a crucial role in the diets and cultures of Native American communities.
 Historically, salt production and trade flourished in prehistoric eastern North America after around 800 CE.
 The Osage dominated the trade along the Missouri River.
 The addition of sea salt to the fudge harkens back to the extensive trade skills of the Osage.
-1 lb.

 Powered by